 Smiling, for a few minutes, can improve your mood.

-More depression tips
+More mood boosting tips

 If you are stuck in a bad, violent relationship where you have been abused, get out of it, seek professional help or try and get support from your family and friends.

 Although we all like a bit of company, when you're by yourself, learn how to like yourself and start to enjoy your own company.